-Ms E Flaherty Non-Executive Director appointed 4 September 2020
+Ms E Flaherty

+Non-Executive Director since 4 September 2020

 Erin Flaherty's career spans over 30 years in both private and Government sectors, with extensive experience in corporate governance, finance, major infrastructure projects and law.
 She is a past Board and Council member of the Australian Youth Orchestra and was also a member of the Sydney Symphony Council.
 Erin is currently the Chair of Moorebank Intermodal Company, with responsibility for the construction of the Moorebank Intermodal Logistics Park in South Western Sydney.
 She is a non-executive director of The Infrastructure Fund, Venues NSW and the NSW Police Citizens Youth Clubs.
 Her previous roles included Deputy CEO at Reliance Rail, Executive Director at Infrastructure NSW, Guardian of the Board for the Commonwealth Future Fund, and a founding Board Member of the Sydney Metro Authority - Australia's largest public transport infrastructure program.
+Erin was appointed a Director of the Australian Chamber Orchestra Instrument Fund Pty Ltd on 23 February 2023.